kfoght/U.S.-Climate-Data-Warehouse/README.md

 - **us-climate-erd-stg.pdf**: Updated ERD showing changes made in the staging layer.

 ## Project 4
 An intermediate area was created in BigQuery to store the results of data transformations applied to resolve the required remaining anomalies.
 These transformations included converting a list of embedded values in a single cell into an auxiliary table, creating a universal identifier, and decomposing a multi-entity table into separate tables.
+Additionally, multiple entities were enriched with new attributes using Gemini, and referential integrity was ensured.
+Ended with 13 tables in the intermediate layer.

+-- **4-us-climate-int-cleaned.ipynb**: Renerable version of the intermediate notebook for viewing on GitHub.
+-- **4-us-climate-int.ipynb**: Performs additional data cleaning and transformations, writing the results to new BigQuery tables in the intermediate dataset.
+-- **us-climate-erd-int.pdf**: Updated ERD showing changes made in the intermediate layer.